Other Degree and Certificate Programs

 Certificate for International Students

 Exchange students and international guest students who are enrolled in nondegree programs may select courses that will enable them to qualify for the Certificate for International Students.
-The program requires a minimum of one year in residence and a cumulative average of 2.0 for 20 credits of work.
+The program requires a minimum of one year in residence and a cumulative grade point average of 2.0 for 20 credits of work.

 Students may earn a certificate in general studies or in a particular field, such as international relations or English.
 Students may choose a field from any of the majors or minors offered at the College and may want to consult with their academic advisor or with the dean of international students about their course selections.

 Students choosing to earn a certificate in a specific field must complete at least 12 of 20 credits of graded course work in that field with satisfactory academic standing.
 Students who complete their program of study with a cumulative average of 3.5 or better receive the certificate with distinction.
 For more information about international student programs, contact the McCulloch Center for Global Initiatives at 413-538-2072.

 Mount Holyoke collaborates with several institutions offering our undergraduate students accelerated paths towards Master's degrees.

 Accelerated Master's Degrees at University of Massachusetts Amherst

 The accelerated master’s degree option is designed to enable students as early as the junior year of study at Mount Holyoke to seek an "early" (conditional) offer of admission into specific master's degree programs at the University of Massachusetts Amherst.
 The requirements for the bachelor’s and master’s degrees remain unchanged.